 Perhaps my dream project is somewhere in the middle of the ven diagram, a place that I’m increasingly coming to think of as the ‘Ecological Learning Society’, or one which empowers people; creates prosperous, innovative and sustainable communities; and involves us living well within ecological limits, respecting each other and other species.

 I’m from Merseyside originally, but also lived in Bilbao for seven years, and so am a fluent Spanish speaker.
 Nowadays I’m based in Canterbury, Kent and my work tends to be in London / South East and the North West, where I like to hot desk at DoES Liverpool .
 Outside of work I’m a keen gardener, walker, cyclist, doer of yoga, lover of Iberian / Latin American culture, nature conservation volunteer and (slightly) published writer.
-I’m a Governor at North Kent College and have also been a school governor, a voluntary organisation trustee, volunteered in community arts and been active in community sustainability initiatives.
+I have served as an FE college governor (North Kent College, until January 2022) and have also been a school governor, a voluntary organisation trustee, volunteered in community arts and been active in community sustainability initiatives.

 I do a lot of my work by myself, but also enjoy working with a network of highly experienced and trusted colleagues.
 I also sometimes work as an Associate of SQW.